hojjang98/ML-Projects/scu_ai_competiton-2025/README.md

 # 🧠 SCU AI Competition 2025 - Campaign Response Prediction

-This project was submitted for the **3rd SCU AI Competition** hosted on Kaggle:
+This repository contains our solution to the **3rd SCU AI Competition** hosted on Kaggle:
 🔗 [Official Competition Page](https://www.kaggle.com/competitions/3-ai)

-The objective is to predict whether an individual will **accept a marketing campaign** using tabular personal and demographic data.
+The objective is to predict whether an individual will **accept a marketing campaign**, based on structured personal, behavioral, and demographic data.

 ---